NATIONAL ROUTES

 Made up of the Lincoln and Flinders Highways, this route was signed in 1978.
 It has been recently replaced by the B100 designation.

-Fully signed in 1956, proclaimed a National Highway in 1974 and eventually replaced by alpha-numeric route marking in 1998/99.
-A short section in inner-western Melbourne is still signed but it is a far cry from its original interstate significance.
+Fully signed in 1955, converted to a National Highway Route in 1979 and eventually replaced by alpha-numeric route marking in 1998/99.
+A short section in inner-western Melbourne remained until completion of the Deer Park Bypass project in 2009.

 (Horsham, VIC)